CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFormingVSC/index.md

 ## Context

 Voltage Source Converters (VSC) are widely used in power systems for a variety of applications, such as wind and photovoltaic generation, High Voltage Direct Current (HVDC) transmission, and Flexible AC Transmission Systems (FACTS).
-The model described here is a detailed Electromagnetic Transient (EMT) model of a grid-following VSC, which is a type of VSC that is synchronized with the grid, using its frequency and phase.
+The model described here is a detailed Electromagnetic Transient (EMT) model of a grid-forming VSC, which is a type of VSC that generates its own angle and frequency reference.
 This model, obtained from the many works developed at CITCEA-UPC (Centre d'Innovació Tecnològica en Convertidors Estàtics i Accionaments) such as [[1]](#1), [[2]](#2) and [[3]](#3), is useful for studying the fast-dynamics of the VSC and its interaction with the grid.

 ## Model use, assumptions, validity domain and limitations

-The model described allows performing EMT studies of the dynamics of a grid-following voltage source converter.
-It is specially useful in applications where there are fast-transients to be studied, being able to describe phenomena ranging from short-circuits to switching events or even lightning [[1]](#1).

-The assumptions made are:

-* The DC side of the converter is considered as an ideal DC voltage source $$E_{DC}$$.
-* The AC-side of the converter is connected to the grid through an AC filter formed by a resistance $$R$$ and an inductance $$L$$.
-The AC voltage in the converter side is $$v_{c}^{abc}$$.
-* The system is considered to be balanced, and the positive and negative sequence are not considered.
-* The synchronization with the grid is controlled by a PLL, and it is done by imposing that the $$v_d = 0$$.
-This design criteria allows to relate active and reactive power with one of the components of the current.
-It only considers the fundamental frequency.
-* The VSC is assumed to be a 2-level converter, meaning that there are 2 IGBTs per phase.

-Although it can be used for low-frequency phenomena such as transient stability or inter-area oscillations, the number of calculations to capture the dynamics is much greater than Phasor models, and result in much higher execution times.
-It is not useful to calculate unbalanced situation as the model is based on the positive sequence.
-It does not consider harmonics, as it uses a simplified PLL that only takes the fundamental frequency.

 ## Model description